ericnewton/many-lives/README.md

 I found it strange that I couldn't put free-floating code and constants in the namespace, outside of a class.
 I wish I knew why.
-My mental model of what's going on in C# doesn't match my guesses, yet.
+My mental model of what's going on in C# doesn't match reality, yet.

 I was hoping I could do things on the stack with value types, so I wouldn't have to create them constantly on the heap.
 I don't see how